-It’s possibly that waterproof shoes will keep your feet dry if it’s not raining but there’s some moisture on the ground, such as dew or shallow puddles.
-Likewise, a waterproof shoe can keep your feet dry if there’s an inch or two of snow on the ground.
+Waterproof shoes may keep your feet dry if it’s not raining, but there’s some moisture on the ground, such as dew or shallow puddles.
+Likewise, a waterproof shoe can keep your feet dry if an inch or two of snow is on the ground.
 If it’s actually raining, water will run down your leg, into the shoe through the ankle collar, and stay in your shoe with nowhere to drain.
-This same scenario would happen with anything more than a few inches of snow unless you’re wearing gaiters.
-Waterproof shoes are similarly futile if it’s much more than 50F out, as foot sweat will collect in your shoes and lead to wet feet.
+However, if you feel the need for waterproof trail shoes, many of the most popular trail shoe models come in a waterproof version, including the Brooks Cascadia 17 GTX, Salomon Speedcross 6 Gore-Tex, and Nike Pegasus Trail 4 Gore-Tex.

 One side benefit of waterproof shoes is they can add a bit of warmth if it’s cold or windy.
-However, after a couple hours of running in cold and dry conditions, you still may end up with damp socks from foot sweat.
+However, after a couple of hours of running in cold and dry conditions, you still may end up with damp running socks from foot sweat.
 Still, whether your feet are wet or dry, waterproof shoes can keep your feet a bit warmer.

 Why You Should Trust Us

-This best trail running shoe guide has been compiled with the expertise of more than half a century of combined trail running shoe testing experience from the iRunFar test team, supplemented by extensive research and the input of hundreds of iRunFar readers.
+This best trail running shoe guide has been compiled with the expertise of more than half a century of combined trail running shoe testing experience from the iRunFar team, supplemented by extensive research and the input of hundreds of iRunFar readers.

-Frequently Asked Questions about Trail Running Shoes
+Frequently Asked Questions About Trail Running Shoes

 Do you need different shoes for trail running?